mlflow/mlflow-torchserve/examples/README.md

 7.`Titanic` - Demonstrates training of titanic dataset using pytorch and deploying the model using mlflow-torchserve plugin.
 This example illustrates the validation using `captum` library.

 8. `cifar10` - Training and deploying image classification model with cifar10 dataset using mlflow-torchserve plugin.
+The example uses pretrained resnet model and illustrates training using multi gpu pytorch lightning ddp and deepspeed.